Community outreach

 All these activities at Saathi and Yuva Saathi center are planned keeping in mind the Gender Transformative Approach.

-Apart from the above mentioned programmatic activities, the centers also provides other resources in the form of
+Apart from the above mentioned programmatic activities, the centers also provides other resources.

 Help Desk